rvesse/stardog-docs/src/docs/owl2.html.md

 approach nicely and increases the expressive power of a reasoning system from the user's point of view.
 Many RDF databases support user-defined rules only.
 Stardog is one of the only RDF databases that comprehensively supports both axioms and rules.
+Some problems (and some people) are simply a better fit for a rules-based approach to modeling and reasoning than to an axioms-based approach.

+**Remember**: there isn't a one-size-fits-all answer to the question "rules or axioms or both?"
+Use the thing that makes the most sense to you and to the people you're working with, etc.

 Stardog supports user-defined rule reasoning together with a rich set of built-in functions using the [SWRL](http://www.w3.org/Submission/SWRL/)